 - 1. On the Sequences tab of the Edit Table dialog, select the sequence that you want to delete.
 If you are creating a new table, you can manage sequences on the Manage Column Sequences screen of the Create Table wizard.

 - 2. Click Delete Sequence.

 - 3. At the confirmation prompt, click Yes.

-- The sequence is removed from the list.
+The sequence is removed from the list.

-- 4. Click Apply or OK to save your changes.